viamrobotics/docs/docs/manage/CLI.md

    - `org-id` is an optional organization ID to attach the key to.
      You can find your organization ID by running `viam organizations list` or by visiting your organization's **Settings** page in [the Viam app](https://app.viam.com/).
      If omitted, the key will attempt to attach itself to the organization of the location if there is only one organization associated with that location.
+     If there are multiple organizations associated with that location, the operation will fail and you will need to specify the `org-id` explicitly.
    - `key-name` is an optional name for your API key.
      If omitted, a name will be auto-generated based on your login info and the current time.

 The command will return a `key id` and a `key value`.
-You will need both to authenticate using `viam login api-key`.
+You will need both to authenticate.

 {{% alert title="Important" color="note" %}}
-Secure these key values safely.
+Keep these key values safe.
 Authenticating using a location API key gives the authenticated CLI session full read and write access to all robots in that location.
 {{% /alert %}}

-Once created, you can then use the location API key to authenticate future CLI sessions.
+Once created, you can use the location API key to authenticate future CLI sessions or to c[connect to robots with the SDK](/program/#authenticate).
 To switch to using a location API key for authentication right away, [logout](#logout) then log back in using `viam login api-key`.

 A location can have multiple API keys.